 The Department of Psychiatry has partnered with the Health Sciences Library at the School of Medicine to ensure universal access by faculty members and residents to a wide collection of journals and texts on-line.

 The residency program aims to support its residents in not only conducting research but also presenting their work at local, regional, and national meetings.
-Financial support is typically available for residents who present at conferences and is discussed on a case-by-case basis.
+Financial support is typically available for residents who present at conferences.
 Time away for presenting one’s own research at conferences is considered educational leave and does not count as vacation or sick leave.

 Dr. Jared Bruce received his PhD in clinical psychology from The Pennsylvania State University and completed a post-doctoral fellowship in neuropsychology at Brown Medical School.
 He is a Full Professor in the department of Biomedical and Health Informatics at the University of Missouri – Kansas City School of Medicine.
 Dr. Bruce’s research examines the cognitive and emotional aspects of treatment adherence, health behaviors, and treatment decision-making.
 He has particular interests in sports concussion, multiple sclerosis, and obesity.
 He has published more than 100 peer-reviewed papers examining these and other topics.
 He is the recipient of the 2014 American Psychological Association Early Career Award in Neuropsychology.
 He is a member of the National Multiple Sclerosis Society Hall of Fame.
 He is a fellow of the National Academy of Neuropsychology and the Sports Neuropsychology Society.
 Among others, his work is supported by the National Hockey League and the National Multiple Sclerosis Society.

 Faculty Research Mentors